CITS4403 Computational Modelling

 - Students are able to (1) present computational models to address a given research hypothesis and qualify the limitations of these models; (2) identify and discuss current open research topics in the field of computational modelling; (3) explain the concepts and technologies used in the field of computational modelling; and (4) design, apply and analyse relevant technologies to solve problems in the field of computational modelling.

-- Typically this unit is assessed in the following ways: (1) a project and (2) a final examination.
+- Typically this unit is assessed in the following ways: (1) project assignment; (2) notebook; and (3) final examination.
 Further information is available in the unit outline.

 obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student